eqld/nlsh/README.md

 # lsof -i :8080
 ```

 This makes responses faster and more focused by only including relevant system context.
+The tool selection process is robust and falls back to default tools if needed.

 ### Tool Management